 You have the right to request that the data we hold about you is deleted.
 You can request that we delete your data via the 'Delete Account' section of 'Accounts' page.
 Once you have made the request, all data is automatically deleted within 24 hours.
 This is an automated task and can't be undone.

 Article 21 of the GDPR gives individuals the right to object to the processing of their personal data.
-If you wish to object to your personal data being processed please email your reason(s) to the KCL Data Protection Officer: Ms Olenka Cogias (Assistant Director of Business Assurance) Information Compliance team, King's College London, Waterloo Campus Room 5.20, James Clerk Maxwell Building, 57 Waterloo Road, London, SE1 8WA; or by email: [email protected] All legitimate requests will be actioned within 14 days.
+If you wish to object to your personal data being processed, please email your reason(s) to the KCL Data Protection Officer: Ms Olenka Cogias (Assistant Director of Business Assurance) Information Compliance team, King's College London, Waterloo Campus Room 5.20, James Clerk Maxwell Building, 57 Waterloo Road, London, SE1 8WA; or by email: [email protected].

 If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer who will investigate the matter.
 If you are not satisfied with our response or believe we are processing your personal data in a way that is not lawful you can complain to the Information Commissioner’s Office (ICO).